zenite-docs/zenite-docs.github.io/endpoints/test.md

 # Test

-> Navigation: server.zenite.io > Endpoints > endpoint-name > Test
+> (server) > Endpoints > (endpoint) > Test

 You can test your endpoint directly from the web interface.
 If you are using CORS, make sure you have added https://portal.zenite.io to the list of allowed origins before you execute the test.

-> The test will affect your database data as it normally would be affected if the endpoint was accessed normally.
+Please note that the test will affect your database data as it normally would be affected if the endpoint was accessed normally.

 ### GET